Academics /

 The Extremophiles Laboratory

-Prior to joining UMHS Dr. Siam was the group leader of the Red Sea Marine Microbiology Group.
-Her group was particularly interested in the "polyextremophiles" that constitute the microbial assemblage of deep and hot brines pools in the Red Sea.
+Before joining UMHS Dr. Siam was the group leader of the Red Sea Marine Microbiology Group.
+Her group was particularly interested in the "polyextremophiles" that constitute the microbial assemblage of deep and hot brine pools in the Red Sea.
 Her research team explores the unique microbial communities in these environments to understand the microbial evolution of such microbes that allow them to survive under harsh environments.
 Additionally, we exploit such unique microbial communities to discover enzymes with unique properties that can be used in biotechnology.

 Selected publications: